-The awards are traditionally presented at an annual awards celebration held in Washington, D.C. and at the Federation’s Annual Meeting.
+The awards are traditionally presented at an annual awards celebration at the Federation’s Annual Meeting.

-The Annual Meeting awards focus on honoring outstanding affiliates.
-These talented and dedicated conservationists are identified and honored through a nomination process.
-Award categories include Affiliate of the Year, Affiliate Volunteer of the Year, Conservation Leadership, Youth Achievement, and the Charlie Shaw Conservation Partnership.
+Many of the awards focus on honoring outstanding affiliate partners, who are identified through a nomination process.
+Categories include Affiliate of the Year, Affiliate Volunteer of the Year, Conservation Leadership, Youth Achievement, and the Charlie Shaw Conservation Partnership.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More